Jean-Michel Carboni

-Jean-Michel Carboni (born 23 July 1955) is a French Chief Executive Officer, senior official and senior executive in the energy sector, for EDF-GDF, Gaz de France and Engie (€65 billion in 2017) groups.
-Member of the management committee (Top 15), he is Deputy CEO (in charge of IT services) of Engie in 2013.
+Jean-Michel Carboni (born 23 July 1955) is a French chief executive officer, senior official and senior executive in the energy sector within the EDF-GDF, Gaz de France and Engie (€65 billion in 2017) groups, and also a former diplomat.
+He was a member of the management committee (Top 15) and served as deputy CEO (in charge of IT services) of Engie in 2013.

 Family and education

-On his mother's side, Carboni is the descendant of the Michau family, belonging to the aristocracy and the upper bourgeoisie from Orléans in Centre-Val de Loire region.
-With personalities such as Joseph-Alexandre Michau (1815–1873), industrialist and mayor of Saint-Pryvé-Saint-Mesmin; Charles-Louis Michau (1835–1908), treasurer and manager of the Savings Bank of Loiret department, then deputy mayor of Orléans and also member of the Académie des Arts, Sciences et Belles Lettres; André Michau (1895–1972), senior military officer of the French Armed Forces Health service, Administration's Lieutenant (9th Military Region) during the Second World War, and decorated in 1948 by French government as a knight of the Legion of Honor.
+On his mother's side, Carboni is the descendant of the Michau family, belonging to the aristocracy and upper bourgeoisie from Orléans in the Centre-Val de Loire region.
+Among his ancestors as Joseph-Alexandre Michau (1815–1873), industrialist and mayor of Saint-Pryvé-Saint-Mesmin; Charles-Louis Michau (1835–1908), treasurer and manager of the Savings Bank of Loiret department, then deputy mayor of Orléans and also member of the Académie des Arts, Sciences et Belles Lettres; André Michau (1895–1972), a senior military officer in the French Armed Forces Health Service and Administration Lieutenant (9th Military Region) during the Second World War, was decorated in 1948 by the French government as an Officer and then as a Knight of the Legion of Honor; he died before being awarded the rank of Commander.

-Son of Michel Carboni (a Corsican senior customs officer) and Germaine Michau, Carboni grew up in the south of France.
-Then he came in Paris to study and he graduated in "Finance-Accounting" from ESCP Europe business school, "Sup de Co Paris" (1977 class).
+The son of Michel Carboni (1916-1977), a Corsican Director-General of Customs, and Germaine Michau, Carboni grew up in the south of France.
+He later moved to Paris to study and graduated in Finance and Accounting from prestigious ESCP Europe business school, "Sup de Co Paris" (1977 class).